 Supply-Side Economics (1975)

-Supply-side economics is a school of macroeconomic thought that argues that economic growth can be most effectively managed using incentives for people to produce (supply) goods and services, such as adjusting income tax and capital gains tax rates.
-This can be contrasted with the classic Keynesian economics or demand side economics, which argues that growth can be most effectively managed by controlling total demand for goods and services, typically by adjusting the level of Government spending.
+is a school of macroeconomic thought that argues economic growth can be effectively managed.
+By using incentives for people to produce (supply) goods and services such as adjusting income tax and capital gains tax rates.
+This can be contrasted with the classic Keynesian economics or demand side economics, which argues growth can be most effectively managed by controlling total demand for goods and services.
+Typically by adjusting the level of Government spending.
 Supply-side economics is often conflated with trickle-down economics.

 The term was coined by journalist Jude Wanniski in 1975, and further popularised by the ideas of economists Robert Mundell and Arthur Laffer.
 Supply-side economics is controversial because its typical recommendation, reduction of the higher marginal tax rates, offers benefits to the wealthy, which commentators such as Paul Krugman see as politically rather than economically motivated.